 When you arrive, the cast will greet you with a fresh flower lei and offer an opportunity to take photos.

-You’ll also be able to wander around Kilohana Plantation where there are artisans working on cool projects and boutique shops for some shopping fun.
-Or you can even experience traditional Hawaiian culture by attending an imu ceremony!
+You’ll also be able to wander around Kilohana Plantation, where there are artisans working on cool projects and boutique shops for some shopping fun.
+Or you can even experience traditional Hawaiian culture by attending a traditional imu ceremony!

 KAUAI LUAU DRINK OPTIONS